mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 enterprise: false
 ---

-<p class="message--warning"><strong>WARNING: </strong>When uninstalling Kaptain, all data, the current state, and configuration of your application will be lost.</p>
+<p class="message--warning"><strong>WARNING: </strong>When uninstalling Kaptain, all Kaptain related data, state, and configuration of your Kaptain applications will be lost.</p>

 ## Uninstall Kaptain